Platform Assembly

 Step 4: Attach the Screen to the Mount

 Place the screen on the 3D-printed mount, aligning the ports.
-Secure with the M3 screws.
+Secure with the M3 x 0.5mm x 8mm pan head screws.

 Step 5: Final Screen Installation